-Blueprint for Building an AI Employee for Your Insurance Agency
+Blueprint for Building An AI-native system for Your Insurance Agency

-By Laksh Pujary, Founder of AutoIkigai Building AI Employees for Insurance Agencies
+By Laksh Pujary, Founder of AutoIkigai Building AI-native systems for insurance agencies

 Overview

-An “AI employee” isn’t a chatbot on your website.
+An “AI-native system” isn’t a chatbot on your website.
 It’s a system that handles real agency workflows — renewal follow-ups, certificate requests, policy change intake, client communication, and task routing — without a human touching it until a decision is needed.

-This blueprint covers exactly what an AI employee handles, what it doesn’t, whether to build or buy, how much it costs, and how long it takes to deploy.
+This blueprint covers exactly what An AI-native system handles, what it doesn’t, whether to build or buy, how much it costs, and how long it takes to deploy.
 No vaporware.
 No “it’ll change everything.”
 Just a practical plan.

 Handles Autonomously (No Human Needed)